ROODAY/SMMRY-Client/README.md

-# SMMRY-Client
+# SMMRY Client

-My own private client to smmry.com
+My own private client to SMMRY.com, because for some reason it hasn't been working for me lately.